Puppy Mills: How To Spot Them!

 Why You Shouldn't Buy From A Puppy Farm

 Black and tan roan cocker spaniel puppy, lying down.
-The photo was taken against a white background.Thankfully, I didn't come from a puppy mill!
+The photo was taken on a white background.Thankfully, I didn't come from a puppy mill!

-If you follow my advice below it will help you to avoid accidentally buying a puppy that's been born and raised in one of these horribly cruel breeding kennels.
+Following the advice below will help you avoid accidentally buying a puppy born and raised in one of these cruel breeding kennels.

 How To Avoid Puppy Mills

-How To Avoid Puppy Mills: Be Sure To...
+If You Are To Avoid Puppy Mills Successfully: Be Sure To...

-• visit their premises and check the conditions in which they're breeding.
-Be suspicious if there are many outbuildings or sheds that could be being used as mass breeding grounds.
+• Visit their premises and check the conditions in which they're breeding.
+Be suspicious if you see many outbuildings or sheds that could facilitate breeding puppies en mas.

-• be patient.
-Good breeders will only breed once or twice a year and you may need to add your name to the breeder's waiting list.
-A puppy mill is likely to have many puppies available, and perhaps even several different breeds too!
+• Be patient.
+Good breeders will only breed once or twice a year, and you may need to add your name to the breeder's waiting list.
+A puppy mill will likely have many puppies available and many different breeds too!

 Very light golden cocker spaniel puppy sitting on kitchen tiles.I'm not sad, honestly!

-• always ask to view both parents of the puppies, or at the very least, the mother.
+• Always ask to see both parents or, at the very least, the mother.
 She should look clean, happy and healthy, if not a little tired, which is only natural after giving birth and caring for her puppies.

 • Ask what their policy is on returning a puppy.
 A good breeder will always accept a return without question and will re-home the puppy for you.